oturns/geosnap/README.md

 This means that while geosnap has native support for commonly-used datasets like the Longitudinal Tract Database [(LTDB)](https://www.brown.edu/academics/spatial-structures-in-social-sciences/ltdb-following-neighborhoods-over-time), or the Neighborhood Change Database [(NCDB)](https://geolytics.com/products/normalized-data/neighborhood-change-database), it can also incorporate a wide variety of datasets, at _any_ spatial resolution, as long as the user understands the implications of the interpolation process.

+## Research Questions

-The package helps answer questions such as:
+The package supports social scientists examining questions such as:

 - Where are the socially-homogenous districts in the city?
   - Have the composition of these districts or their location shifted over time?